musashi-13/eventr-preview/README.md

-# Front-end of EventR, A social ticketing platform!
+# Preview Website of Eventr - A social ticket booking platform!